-Then on December 7, 2011 the good news came down that the International Olympic Committee had named Lillehammer, Norway, as the host city of the 2nd Winter Youth Olympic Games in 2016.
+The bid was submitted, then on December 7, 2011 the good news came down that the International Olympic Committee had named Lillehammer, Norway, as the host city of the 2nd Winter Youth Olympic Games in 2016.

-The link to the 133 page Final Report
+Take a look here: the link to the 133 page Final Report

 David has been involved in bids since the year 2000, including the Gothenburg Bid for the 2006 European Althetics Championships, the 2014 and 2018 Lillehammer Olympic bids, the 2022 Oslo Olympic bid and the successful bid for the 2016 Lillehammer Youth Olympic Games.

 In October 2017 the IOC approved simplified bid measures, reducing costs.
 The Invitation Phase has been extended to 1 year, starting in October, with the IOC offering assistance to the bid committee.